srl295/srl295.github.io/source/_posts/srl-next.md

 Trying to do pre-build integration on an amazingly complex subsystem which somehow meshed with a dozen other subsystems was an interesting challenge, to say the least!
 (There were multi core builds all right—one keyboard and ADB mouse per core.)

 I learned a lot about how to, and sometimes how _not_ to, design OO systems, rubbing shoulders (and trading bug reports) with the best in the industry.
 Learned a lot, launched a lot of Nerf™ product, accidentally burned an OID (sorry)! … and, shipped some good features and even products.
+I also received plenty of constructive criticism.

 I think my first job title was "Technical Specialist", probably because some form needed a title.
 Since the Apple tradition of design-your-own-businesscard was followed, I styled this as “TechnoSpecialist.”
 Later I graduated to Software Engineer or something, so I wrote “Code Sculptor.”
 I had in mind the idea of those who brought a certain _craft_ to the field—Wozniak, Hertzfield, Atkinson, and so on.